0xMiden/miden-client/docs/typedoc/web-client/classes/RpcClient.md

 `Promise`\<[`NoteScript`](NoteScript.md)\>

-Promise that resolves to the `NoteScript`
+Promise that resolves to the `NoteScript`.